Has Rashmika Mandanna Taken A Break From Instagram Due To Dear Comrade Debacle?

 Plenty On Her Plate

 Rashmika will also be seen in the Allu Arjun and Sukumar movie, which was originally supposed to be made with Mahesh Babu in the lead.
-The movie will most probably start rolling after Bunny wraps up Ala Vaikuntapuramlodagger/AA 20.
+The movie will most probably start rolling after Bunny wraps up Ala Vaikunthapuramulo .
 She also has the Kannada movie Pogaru in her kitty.